 When silver lost out to gold as America’s standard of currency, Colorado’s silver mining industry was badly damaged, and a deep depression in Denver ensued.
 Newly unemployed miners looking for work in Denver overwhelmed the city, and local banks started failing.
 In under a year, the Colorado Bureau of Labor Statistics reported that 377 businesses had failed, 435 mines had closed, and 45,000 people lost their jobs.
 Denver’s population declined from 106,000 in 1890 to 90,000 five years later.

 Iconic local business owners and politicians were financially ruined during the Denver Depression.
-Henry Brown, owner of the Brown Palace, spent the last years of his life fighting to retain ownership of his hotel, and Republican politician and businessman Horace Tabor lost his vast fortune and was forced to become Denver’s Postmaster to stay afloat financially only to die one year later.
+Henry Brown, the owner of the Brown Palace, spent the last years of his life fighting to retain ownership of his hotel, and Republican politician and businessman Horace Tabor lost his vast fortune and was forced to become Denver’s Postmaster to stay afloat financially only to die one year later.

 November 7, 1893 – A referendum allows women in Colorado to vote for the first time